Discord4J/Discord4J/command/README.md

  */
 public class CommandConnectionExample {
     public static void setupCommands(DiscordClient client) {
-        CommandBootstrapper bootstrapper = new CommandBootstrapper(); //This mediates all the internal logic for commands bootstrapper.addCommandProvider(new MyCommandProvider()); //Register our command provider
+        NaiveCommandDispatcher dispatcher = new NaiveCommandDispatcher("!"); //Handles triggering commands using our ! prefix CommandBootstrapper bootstrapper = new CommandBootstrapper(dispatcher); //This mediates all the internal logic for commands bootstrapper.addCommandProvider(new MyCommandProvider()); //Register our command provider
         bootstrapper.attach(client).subscribe(); //Attach the provider to the client and activate it }